ualib/agda-algebras/quotients.rst

   end quotient

 Finally, let us prove or assert the computation principles for these various lifts to quotients.
 We can *prove* the first one, since it is taken as part of the logical framework of the standard library.
-The others must be *assumed* (as axioms) and (probably) cannot be proved.
+The others must be *assumed* (as axioms) and cannot be proved.

 ::